Metaboverse/Metaboverse/docs/content/overview.rst

 | Along with single condition experiment set-ups, users can provide timecourse data by sequentially listing the fold change and statistical columns in temporal order in the input data table for that -omic type.
 Users can provide all paired -omics types for each time point, or provide one -omics table of timecourse data and a table for another -omics type with a single steady-state time point.
 In every situation, it is vital the user keeps in mind the caveats associated with comparing such mixed data types.
 Along with timecourse data, users can provide multiple conditions formatted as with the timecourse data.
 |
 | **Summary**
-| * Each omic input should include fold change and statistal values.
+| - Each omic input should include fold change and statistal values.
-| * Timecourse data should be **repeated fold change and statistical values for each timepoint in order** (see example above).
+| - Timecourse data should be **repeated fold change and statistical values for each timepoint in order** (see example above).
-| * Multi-condition experiments can be provided as with timecourse data.
+| - Multi-condition experiments can be provided as with timecourse data.
-| * Data names should correspond to Ensembl, UniProt, or ChEBI ID and acceptable synonyms.
+| - Data names should correspond to Ensembl, UniProt, or ChEBI/KEGG/HMDB IDs and acceptable synonyms.
+| - Keep an eye out for measurements with weird characters in their names.
+This can often cause problems with the data mapping.
+| - Make sure the gene/protein/metabolite column name is blank, as shown in the examples.
 |
 -------------------
 Unmapped Data